Panel Discussion and Slide Show:

 From Tulsa to Minneapolis: Photographing the Long Road to Justice

-Join us for panel and slide show of submissions to this Call for Entries.
+Panel discussion and slide show of submissions to Call for Entries.

 One hundred years ago, mobs of white residents of Tulsa attacked Black residents and businesses of the Greenwood District in Tulsa, Oklahoma, resulting in the single worst incident of racial violence in American history.
 A 2001 state commission examination of events gave several estimates of deaths, ranging from 75 to 300.
 No one has ever been held accountable for the massacre.